-Copy the license key from the Plugin & License tab in your Placid project to the Setup tab of the plugin.
+Copy the license key from the Plugin & License tab in your Placid project to the Settings tab of the plugin.

-You can design templates for your share images with our drag and drop editor.
+You can design templates for your social media images (social cards, feed or story images), with our drag and drop editor.

-A template is a bit like cloze text: You define the basic layout, and decide which elements should be filled dynamically with content from your articles or pages later.
+A template is a bit like cloze text: You define the basic layout, and decide which elements should be filled dynamically with content.

-Design templates for the type of images you want to create in the Templates tab, and customize them to fit your publication’s brand.
-We'd recommend to give meaningful layer names, and uncheck the option Element is dynamic in the layer settings if that layer shouldn't contain dynamic content.
+Design templates for the type of images you want to create in the Templates tab, and customize them to fit your brand.

-Fill your layers with meaningful defaults, because these will be the fallbacks we use if there is no other content available (f.ex. if an article has no featured image).
+- Fill your layers with meaningful defaults, because these will be the fallbacks we use if there is no other content available (e.g. if an article has no featured image)

 You can set up automations for the creation of the following share images: